1 What is the public interest?

 Perhaps most significantly we depart from Fessmann’s approach by positioning public interest communication as rooted in public interest theory itself, complete with the tensions and messy realities that exist within modern political and social systems.
 This comes with the need for dialogue, debate and, sometimes, argument to make sure competing, diverse and minority interests are heard.
 Our application thus proposes that reflexivity, participation, inquiry and debate are needed to sort through and engage with the myriad of interests people hold and the complicated contexts in which these may converge or diverge.

 As we introduce in the next chapter, public interest communication thus exists as part of a ‘dialectic‘ where it is as much about the process of debating and discussing interests and issues as it is about finding the best solution or outcome.
 We follow others, as noted later in this chapter, in choosing not to define public interest but rather to explore its various applications and manifestations in our social world.
 That said, perhaps after reading this book, you might like to workshop your own definition of public interest with your class?
 Early public interest scholar Frank Sorauf called it “the X factor, the imponderable and the unknown, in the political equation” (1957, p.
 617).
-It is also described as a “useful”, “deserving”, “convenient”, “vital” and “deserving” in determining society’s welfare (Johnston, 2016, pp: 3-4).
+It is also described as a “useful”, “deserving”, “convenient”, “vital” and “deserving” in determining society’s welfare (see Johnston, 2016, pp: 3-4).

 So what is ‘the public interest’ anyway?